 Each of these furry friends has a different part to play in supporting a family in need.
 Chickens provide children with nutritious eggs, a source of protein that’s essential for healthy development.
 Pig manure can be used to fertilise vegetable gardens, while sheep will provide a family with wool that can be used to knit warm clothing and blankets for winter.

 On the eleventh day of Christmas. a kind person gave to me… training and tools to help upskill me.

-How does vocational training help a child in need?
+How does donating vocational training help a child in need?

 On the twelfth day of Christmas, a kind person built for me… a classroom where I can become who I want to be.

-How will a classroom help a child in need?
+How will donating a classroom help children in need?

 By funding the construction of a new classroom, you will create a legacy of lasting change for a developing community.
 A new classroom is a safe, child-friendly space.
 It’s fully stocked with everything a teacher needs to plan engaging lessons, and for children to learn about the world and themselves.

 Join us for a Christmas charity gift countdown!

 It’s twelve days until Christmas, but it’s not too early or too late to make a charity donation as a Christmas gift to family or friends.
 Remember to personalise your choice of charity gifts to the interests of your recipient, which will make your donation as meaningful as it can be.